AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/adobe-journey-optimizer-modules.md

   </tr>
     <tr>
    <td role="rowheader">[!UICONTROL Query parameter]</td>
-   <td>For each query parameter that you want to filter by, click Add query parameter, then select the field and operator, and enter the field value for the filter.</td>
+   <td>For each query parameter that you want to filter by, click <b>Add query parameter</b>, then select the field and operator, and enter the field value for the filter.</td>
   </tr>
  </tbody>
 </table>